-The participants will be dismissed from their classroom at the end of the school day.
-They will meet their instructors in Miss Megan's Room (1M).
-Once they arrive in the classroom, they will have a chance to change clothing if necessary (boots, snow pants etc.) before heading outside.
+The participants will be dismissed from their classroom at the end of the school day and meet their instructors.
+Upon meeting they will have a chance to change clothing if necessary (boots, snow pants etc.) before heading outside.

 Children should bring a snack and an extra water bottle for the program.